ccm-bioinfo/Camda24_resistance/DataSets/README.md

   conferring antibiotic resistance.
 Columns are labeled using ARO ids (see **Section 3** for details).

+The **ResistanceCountFull.tsv** contains complete counts, even for genes with low confidence.
+On the other hand, **ResistanceCountStrict.tsv** only includes genes with a high confidence.

 > [!CAUTION]
 > Some rows have empty values in the **phenotype** and **measurement_value**
 > variables; these rows belong to the **testing dataset**.